Walking in a Sacred Circle Garden

 Introduction

 I often "Walk in the Sacred Circle," with the primary intention of relating to the meanings and associations of the Eight Energies (Eight Elementals, Eight Dimensions, Eight Bagua Trigrams) symbolized in our backyard outdoor Sacred Circle Garden.
-This is a practice of quiet meditation; and, working on the integration of mind/energy/spirit (Yi/Qi/Shen) by means of a physical practice, ritual, and use of the active imagination.
+This is a practice of quiet meditation; and, a place for working on the integration of mind/energy/spirit (Yi/Qi/Shen) by means of a physical practice, ritual, and use of the active imagination.
 There are also many bodily benefits of this practice: warming up and awakening the body, conditioning and strengthening the legs and cardio-vascular system, learning to maintain a relaxed and upright posture, breathing deeply and properly, improving balance, and enhancing general awareness and sensitivity.
 Just being outdoors has numerous benefits for the body, mind, and spirit.

 To provide variety and to relate to the meanings and symbolism of the Eight Elementals (Energies, Dimensions, Forces), I hold my hands in different positions while walking the circle.
 I think that each of these hand positions (i.e., mudras, symbolic hand positions, palm postures) help bring mental focus on one of the eight essential energies/dimensions of the cosmos, highlights those energies, and helps the mind concentrate and focus more readily.
 The Heart-Mind-Spirit-Energies (Hsin-Shen-Qi)